snowplow-archive/snowplow.github.com/_posts/2014-04-15-snowplow-python-tracker-0.2.0-released.md

 from snowplow_tracker.tracker import Tracker
 {% endhighlight %}

-Tracker initialisation has been simplified:
+Tracker initialization has been simplified:

 {% highlight python %}
 t = Tracker("d3rkrsqld9gmqf.cloudfront.net")
 {% endhighlight %}

-Note that the method to set a collector URL based purely on a Cloudfront subdomain has been removed: you have to pass the whole string "d3rkrsqld9gmqf.cloudfront.net", not just "d3rkrsqld9gmqf".
+Note that the method to set a collector URL based purely on a Cloudfront subdomain has been removed: you should now pass the whole host string "d3rkrsqld9gmqf.cloudfront.net", not just "d3rkrsqld9gmqf".

 You can also provide a tracker name argument: